How to fix drain trap

 Plumbing

-The answer to 'how to fix drain trap' is to clean or replace the drain trap.
-A drain trap is a curved section of pipe under a sink or tub that holds a small amount of water to prevent sewer gases from entering the home.
-Over time, the trap can become clogged with hair, soap scum, and other debris, causing water to drain slowly or back up.
+The answer to 'how to fix drain trap' is to clean or replace the drain trap under your sink.
+The drain trap is a curved section of pipe that holds a small amount of water to prevent sewer gases from entering your home.
+Over time, the trap can become clogged with debris, causing slow drainage or foul odors.

 Step-by-Step Guide